jamespilcher/daily-covid-dashboard/README.md

 ### covid_news_handling
 ---
-Handles and processes data returned from News API.
+covid_news_handling.py handles and processes data returned from News API.
 ##### news_API_request(covid_terms="Covid COVID-19 coronavirus") -> dict:
 -   Returns a dictionary of news data from the API.
 Data is from the past 7 days, sorted by newest, and from configurable sources.
 This data is as a dictionary, where the key 'articles' contains a list of dictionaries for each article.
 ##### duplicate_article_remover(list_of_dictionaries: list[dict]) -> list[dict]: